Jean Segura Player Props: Marlins vs. Mariners

 Jean Segura At The Plate

-- Segura is batting .192 with four doubles, a triple, a home run and 16 walks.
+- Segura has four doubles, a triple, a home run and 16 walks while hitting .188.

-- Segura has reached base via a hit in 27 games this year (of 57 played), and had multiple hits in 11 of those games.
+- Segura has picked up a hit in 27 of 58 games this year, with multiple hits 11 times.

+- He has hit a long ball in one of 58 games, and in 0.5% of his plate appearances.

-- Segura has driven in a run in nine games this year (15.8%), including two games with multiple runs batted in.
+- In nine games this season (15.5%), Segura has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.